Subham-Adhikari/Subham-Adhikari/README.md

 ## 📌 What's Next

-- Publishing and showcasing my projects on GitHub
+- Publish and showcase my projects on GitHub
-- Building a growing portfolio of practical, beginner-friendly data projects
+- Build a portfolio of beginner-friendly, practical data projects
-- Learning Python for deeper analysis and automation
+- Deepen my Python knowledge for data analysis and automation
-- Connecting with mentors and the data community
+- Connect with mentors and the data community

 ---

+## ⚡ Fun Fact

+Analyzing data feels like solving a mystery — every pattern tells a story if you take the time to look closely.

+---

+## 💬 My Journey

+I don’t come from a tech background, but my curiosity about **data-driven insights** keeps me motivated.
+Every setback has taught me patience and perseverance.
+I believe that **consistency beats speed**, and I apply this mindset to my learning every day.

+---

 ## 🌐 Let's Connect

 - 💼 [LinkedIn](https://www.linkedin.com/in/yourprofile) *(Add your profile link)*
-- 📬 Email: [subhamadhikari@example.com](mailto:subi@example.com) *(Replace with your actual email)*
+- 📬 Email: [subhamadhikari@example.com](mailto:subhamadhikari@example.com) *(Replace with your actual email)*

 ---